pepcmarques/deldup/README.md

 ## How this project was implemented

 I used Fastapi for the API and pure JavaScript to be able to run it anywhere.
-The beuty of it is to generate one executable with `pyinstaller`.
+The beauty of it is to generate one executable with `pyinstaller`.

 > I will prepare it asap for Mac, Linux, and Windows.